Villiger at St Josephs University

 Finally, be respectful of your partners, opponents, and judges.
 I have zero tolerance for poor behavior in debate rounds.

-Some background about myself: I have a Ph.D. in American history, with a focus on contemporary political economy.
-I teach US History and US Government at Jackson-Reed High School, in Washington, DC, where I also advise the Speech and Debate Team.
+My background: I have a Ph.D. in American history, focusing on contemporary political economy.
+I teach US History and US Government at Jackson-Reed High School in Washington, D.C., where I also advise the Speech and Debate Team.
+My email is eduardo.canedo@k12.dc.gov.

-If you see my pronoun listed as "judge", please note that it started as a joke at my expense.
-In the end I've left it as a reminder to judge every competitor as an individual with dignity and without bias.
+If you see my pronoun listed as "judge," please note that it started as a joke at my expense.
+In the end, I've left it as a reminder to judge every competitor as an individual with dignity and without bias.

 -----------------Debate-----------------